 C. Subdivisions to have two exits.

-(1) Any new subdivision which will include more than six dwelling units and any non residential subdivision which includes more than 500 feet of roadway shall have two or more regular exits to public ways.
+(1) Any new subdivision which will include more than six dwelling units and any nonresidential subdivision which includes more than 500 feet of roadway shall have two or more regular exits to public ways.
 The public way(s) used for such access shall also provide two or more exits.
 This provision is to ensure access for emergency vehicles in case an access is blocked.

 (2) The Board may consider waivers of this provision if adequate second access is provided over roads other than public ways.

 D. Street extensions.
-Provision satisfactory to the Board such as an easement for roadway purposes shall be granted to the Town to provide for the proper extension of streets, or other access to adjoining property which is not yet subdivided.
+Provision satisfactory to the Board, such as an easement for roadway purposes, shall be granted to the Town to provide for the proper extension of streets, or other access to adjoining property which is not yet subdivided.

 E. Streets in Planned Development, Commercial or Industrial Zones.
 The Board will determine the design standards for new or improved streets in Planned Development, Commercial and Industrial Zones based on the prospective traffic load in number and types of vehicles and pedestrian use.
 These may exceed the standards shown in § 430-28.
 These standards may be based on recommendations of the Institute of Transportation Engineers.

 F. New streets providing access to Commercial and Industrial Zones.
-Traffic on streets in residential zones that provide access to non residential zones should not create a nuisance to the residences in the residential zone.
+Traffic on streets in residential zones that provide access to nonresidential zones should not create a nuisance to the residences in the residential zone.
 To accomplish this, the following standards shall apply:

-(1) No new street shall be built or access be allowed by way of existing streets in residential areas unless no other means of access to the non residential zone is practicable.
+(1) No new street shall be built or access be allowed by way of existing streets in residential areas unless no other means of access to the nonresidential zone is practicable.

 (2) If such a new street is required, the right-of-way shall be not less than 150 feet wide.
 There shall be a buffer of at least 50 feet of dense vegetation on each side of the street within the right-of-way.
 Such vegetation is not to obstruct views at intersections.
-If suitable vegetation does not exist, fastgrowing native or non invasive species shall be planted before any other street construction is started in order to create the required buffer.
+If suitable vegetation does not exist, fast-growing native or noninvasive species shall be planted before any other street construction is started in order to create the required buffer.
 If, in the opinion of the Board, noise or other nuisance from the street is likely to be a problem to residences, suitable barriers may be required on the street side of the buffer.
 The Board may require upgrade of existing street(s) at the expense of the developer to, as nearly as possible, conform to these requirements.

 (3) If a new street is to be built in a residence zone that will connect two existing streets but, in the opinion of the Board, is likely to carry some traffic to the Commercial or Industrial Zone, the street plan shall include such traffic calming or other measures that will minimize the commercial/industrial use as the Board may require.
 The Board may also designate that street as a principal street.